-If you have suffered an injury or illness due to Service and wish to claim compensation, the Legion can help you through the process.
+If you have suffered an injury or illness due to Service, you may be able to claim compensation.

 Depending on when your illness or injury happened, there are two paths to take to seek compensation: